Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 - name of the person who created the association
 - a comment that describes why the association was made.
 In the case of an indirect association (eg when a link to an incident is added to a requirement during a test run), the comment will contain the name of the specific artifact that created that indirect association.

-In addition, when using SpiraPlan or SpiraTeam, the system automatically scans the source code repository for any commits, across all branches, that are linked to this artifact.
+In addition, the system automatically scans the source code repository for any commits, across all branches, that are linked to this artifact.
+    {: .edition-spiraplan .edition-spirateam}

 You can perform the following actions on the list of associations: